yguitton/training-material/events/tracks/gta2025-climate.md

 layout: event-track

 title: Climate
 description: Learn all about Climate on Galaxy.
 Start with the tutorial at your own pace.
-If you need support contact us via the Slack Channel [gta_climate](https://gtnsmrgsbord.slack.com/channels/{{page.slack_channel}}).
+If you need support contact us via the Slack Channel [gta_climate](https://gtnsmrgsbord.slack.com/channels/{{page.slack_channel}}). 🚨 The workflows used for this track where tested thoroughly on the EU server, please follow this track by using usegalaxy.eu!

 slack_channel: gta_climate